 Distracted driving is any activity that takes a person's attention away from the primary task of driving.
 This includes activities such as use of cell phones and other electronic devices, talking and eating.
 Crashes involving distracted driving are the leading cause of fatalities and serious injuries in the Santa Fe region.
 These exceed the statewide average for New Mexico.
-The State Legislature changed the law to include "driver inattention" to the crash report.
+The State Legislature changed the law to include

+"driver inattention" to the crash report.
 Driver inattention may result in failing to yield at a stop at an intersection.
 Combined with speeding, these crashes can result in fatalities and serious injuries of all types of road users.

-Many of these crashes occur on urban roads.
-As shown in Figure 26, Cerrillos Road, Airport Road, and Agua Fria Street are the primary streets and roads where these crashes have resulted in fatalities and serious injuries.
+Many of these crashes occur on urban streets and roads.
+As shown in figure 26, Cerrillos Road, Airport Road, and Agua Fria Street are the primary streets and roads where these crashes have resulted in fatalities and serious injuries.
 A review of the crash data indicates that most of the crashes involving distracted driving occur during daylight conditions.

-Figure 26.
-Distracted Driving-Related Fatal and Serious Injury Crashes, 2015-2019 (Source: NMDOT, 2022)
+Figure 25.
+Graphic.
+Distracted driving-related fatal and serious injury crashes, 2015-2019 (Source: NMDOT, 2022).